pandorasjuicebox/pandoras-resume/README.md

 3. Create or re-create and format your resume in this Markdown file.
 4. When that is done, head over to GitHub and navigate to the main page of your repository.
-5. Above the file table where the contents of your repository is stored, click on "**Add file**" then select "**Upload files**".
+5. Above the file table where the contents of your repository are stored, click on "**Add file**" then select "**Upload files**".
 It will redirect you to an upload page.

     ![A GIF showing how to upload files from the repository](https://media.giphy.com/media/gL6NYRPMIXzR4wdGxQ/giphy.gif)